a young student at their desk writing in a workbook in a classroom full of students

 Language

 Language is both a separate and an integrated subject.
-Students study grammar and usage, composition, vocabulary and editing, as well as reading and analyzing literature.
-Listening, speaking and study skills, and the mechanics of writing, are emphasized.
+Students study spelling, grammar and usage, composition, revising, and editing.
+Listening, speaking, and the mechanics of writing are emphasized.

 Mathematics

-Third graders continue to do work in the four basic operations with advanced work in multiplication and division.
+Third graders continue to work in the four basic operations with advanced focus in multiplication and division.
 Students learn geometry, fractions, graphing, forms of measurement, and problem-solving skills.

 Social Studies